Dyrits/WEB-DEVELOPMENT-CAREER-PATH/10 - Building Front-end Applications with React/Authorization Form/README.md

 - React

 ### Details | Comments
 - This project has been made following specific instructions.
 A few premade elements have been provided by the related course.
+The Contact.js file can't be run by itself.

 ### Status
 Completed